• Skip to primary navigation

 How to knead dough – me pēhea te pokepoke pokenga.

-Kneading dough is one of those jobs that calms me down, makes me feel joy and fills me with memories of my late Māmā.
-The process of kneading dough was one of the last skills my mother even taught me and for that I am always grateful.
-Making bread has become one of my favourite things to do and once you learn the simple art of kneading and knowing when the dough is ready, you will be hooked too.
+Kneading dough calms me down, it makes me feel joy and fills me with memories of my late Māmā.
+The process of kneading dough was one of the last skills my mother taught me.
+For that, I am always grateful.
+Now I get to pass that knowledge on to you and once you learn this simple art, you will be hooked too.

 How long should I knead the dough?

 Every recipe is different.
-Many bread doughs like hamburger buns, simple loaves and scrolls take around 10 minutes to knead in a mixer or 12-15 minutes if you are doing it by hand.
-However dough for pizza or pastry will be shorter.
-Pay attention to the times the recipes specifies as there is always a reason as to the length of the kneading.
+Bread doughs like Chocolate Swirl Bread Loaf, Sticky Maple and Pecan Scrolls or Savoury Braided Brioche Bread take a bit longer.
+Knead this type of dough for around 10 minutes in a stand mixer or 12-15 minutes, by hand.
+However dough for Homemade Cheese and Onion Pizza or Yeasted Savoury Pastry for Tarts and Pies have a much shorter kneading time.
+Pay careful attention to the times the recipes specifies as there is always a reason for the length of the kneading.

 Can I under knead dough?

 Yes you can.
 I think this is one of the biggest mistakes people make when making bread.
 Put a timer on and knead it for the time the recipe states.
 If doing it by hand you can take 10-15 second breaks every couple of minutes and carry on if you want.
-The final product will always be better if the correct time is given to kneading the dough.
+Knead the dough to the time specified and the result will always be better.

 Is hand kneading or kneading in a mixer better?

-I heard Paul Hollywood say that you should first learn how to make bread with your hands before using a machine.
-This is a great rule as it helps you feel how the dough changes as it is kneaded, when it needs more time or when it is ready.
+I heard Paul Hollywood say that you should learn how to make bread with your hands before using a machine.
+Learning by hand helps you feel when the dough changes, when it needs more time or when it is ready.
 I often use a mixer for kneading and it does make the job much easier.
-If you are using a mixer, be warned!
+Be careful if you are using a mixer!
 I have blown up two of my commercial mixers kneading dough.
 Be very careful that you keep an eye on what amount of dough your commercial mixer can handle, it can easily over heat!
 If in doubt, use your hands.

 Can I add extra flour to the dough if it is too sticky?